PelionIoT/mbl-core/firmware-management/mbl-firmware-update-manager/README.md

 * creating the header data from the update package
 * add the header data to an header file
 * delegate the installation of the content of the update package
-* reboot the device after a successful update if requested
+* reboot the device after a successful update if required

 `mbl-firmware-update-manager` requires the following Python packages to be installed on Mbed Linux OS:
 * [`mbl-app-update-manager`](../mbl-app-update-manager)